-Through collaboration with government agencies, like PRITS and the Puerto Rico Planning Board, as well as universities and the private sector, the Agency Planning Initiatives Program will be undertaken to build the data sets for property across the Island to ensure land use is correctly permitted, planned, inspected, insured, and viewable to the municipalities.
-The objective of this initiative will not provide title to unregistered properties; however, it will identify which properties do not have title and which structures are informal or unregistered.
-This will set the stage for proper title transfers to take place.
-Reconstruction must marry land-use planning together with updated geographic data to ensure long-term rebuilding efforts leverage federal funds and are implemented in a way that addresses the incidence of informal housing, while enhancing the safety of the Island's residents.
+Through collaboration with government agencies, like PRITS and the Puerto Rico Planning Board, as well as universities and the private sector, the Agency Planning Initiatives GeoFrame Program will be undertaken to build the data sets for real estate property across the Island to ensure land use is correctly permitted, planned, inspected, insured, and viewable to the all municipalities.
+The objective of this initiative will is not to provide a real estate title to owners of unregistered properties; however, it will identify which properties lack official records do not have title and which structures are informal or unregistered.
+This will set the stage for proper title ownership transfers to take place.
+Reconstruction must marry bind land-use planning together with updated geographic data to ensure long-term rebuilding efforts leverage federal funds and are implemented in a way that addresses the incidence of informal housing, while enhancing the safety of the Island's residents.
 The CDBG-DR funds for this activity shall not be duplicative of other funding for the same scope of work, should other funds become available.